IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    of the resources such as ports and memory in the physical router.
    Depending on the requirements and the implementations, they may share certain resources such as processors, ASICs, and switch fabric.

+   A network slice customer can configure customized topologies without prior knowledge of the provider's network and its resource availability.
+Alternatively, the provider may choose to expose its resource availability through an abstract topology to the customer.
+   This enables the customer to understand and use this knowledge to build customized topologies.
+   The process and the data models for exposing provider's abstract topology are outside the scope of this document.

    The provider reports the operational state of the topology, which represents the allocated resources agreed upon through negotiations between the customer and the provider.
    Customers can subquently process the requested topology and integrate it into their own topology.
-   Note that this relationship between the customer and provider can be recursive, e.g., a customer for network slices can be a provider of its own to offer network slice services with customized topologies to its own customer further above the hierarchy.
+   It's important to note that this relationship between the customer and provider can be recursive.
+   For example, a customer for network slices can be a provider of its own to offer network slice services using customized topologies to its own customers further up the hierarchy.

    As an example, Appendix B. shows the JSON encoded data instances of